Come to a comfortable seat.

 Releasing and surrendering into gravity.

-If you're not supporting your head.
+Another option here if you're not supporting your hand.

-This defines a little movement into the head and neck.
+Is to find a little movement into the head and neck.

 Just an option.